seanmcbroom/osu-collector-downloader/README.md

 # Building from source

-Currently if you need to produce a build for MacOS you will need to build and pack from source.
-Cross platform builds are not supported in the packager, due to this limitation I cannot provide a MacOS build.
+Currently if you need to produce a build for MacOS/Linux you will need to build and pack from source.
+Cross platform builds are not supported in the packager, due to this limitation I cannot provide a MacOS/Linux build.
 However you're more than welcome to build from source on your own system.

 - Clone this repository